 The 80-minute interactive sessions will allow facilitators and attendees to dig deeper into a particular topic area using active and participatory learning strategies.
 50-minute presentation sessions allow more time for questions and contributions by attendees.

-We welcome presentation proposals linked to the 2015 conference tracks:
+We welcome presentation proposals linked to the 2016 conference tracks:

-2. Change Management: Towards Transformation
+4. Change Management: Towards Transformation

 So, you’ve established a sustainability program on your campus.
 But how can you integrate sustainability into your organizational culture, identity, governance, and decision making, thereby transforming the institution?
 We are looking for submissions that tackle consensus-building with stakeholders and finding collaborative ways of mitigating and managing sustainability and risk.
 Submissions in this track should include an examination of your process rather than your content.
 How did you engage senior leadership?
 What path did you take in strategic, sustainability, or climate action planning or goal setting?
 How did you overcome change resistors and/or obstacles?
 How did you create a culture of change?
 Is change management sustainable at your institution?
 What challenges did you face?
 Bumps in the road are often our greatest teachers.
 Submissions to this track can also include the development or operation of behavior change, social norming or community-based social marketing programs.